standrewsdigital/digital-pattern-library/ADD-PATTERN.md

 {{> new-pattern new-pattern-image }}
 ```

 This includes the Handlebars partial `new-pattern` which maps to the file `src/patterns/new-pattern/new-pattern.hbs` and populates the partial with the JSON data from `new-pattern-image` which maps to the file `src/patterns/new-pattern/data/new-pattern-image-data.json`.
-When building the page Assemble (a grunt plugin that generates the HTML files in the documentation) will look in `src/patterns/new-pattern-image-data.json` for the data to populate the partial with.
+When building the page assemble (a grunt plugin that generates the HTML files in the documentation) will look in `src/patterns/new-pattern-image-data.json` for the data to populate the partial with.
 This will lead us to modifying (in the next step) an associated `/data/` folder and files.

-#### 8. Modify the 'data' folder `src/patterns/new-pattern/data`.
+#### 9. Modify the 'data' folder `src/patterns/new-pattern/data`.

 This JSON code defines the variables that are available to populate the Handlebars partial (`src/patterns/new-pattern/new-pattern.hbs`).